ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/persisted-queries.md

 **Performance**

 - Only a hash and optionally variables need to be sent to the server, reducing network traffic.
-- Queries no longer need to be embeded into the client code, reducing the bundle size in the case of websites.
+- Queries no longer need to be embedded into the client code, reducing the bundle size in the case of websites.
 - Hot Chocolate can optimize the execution of persisted queries, as they will always be the same.

 <!-- **Security**